The Complete Havana Travel Guide: Everything You Actually Need to Know for 2026

 Your must-eat list:

 Ropa vieja: shredded beef in tomato sauce.
 The national dish.
-Best version I found: at a paladar on Calle O'Reilly for 8 CUP
+The best version turns up at a paladar on Calle O'Reilly for 8 CUP

 Lobster dinner: at your casa particular, $8-12.
 Lobster.
 For twelve dollars.
 Let that sink in